open/close all folders

 - Marvel Comics have loads of these villains who show up in single issues or possibly in the middle of larger story arcs just to get beaten up: The Rhino, The Wrecking Crew, and The Blob just to name a few.

-- The beginning of Sin City's A Dame To Kill For features the private investigator main character spying on an Abusive Boyfriend and beating him up when he tries to hurt his mistress.
+- The beginning of A Dame To Kill For features the private investigator main character spying on an abusive boyfriend and beating him up when he tries to hurt his mistress.

 - Also in ADTKF is a brief scene where Marv shows up to take out some bad guys at Kadie's.
 This is subverted in that Marv was a secondary character in that story.